 The main integration items are drybags, compression drybags, and food packaged in ziplock bags, ultralight backpack.
 For bikerafting the items are PFD, cold water immersion gear, inflation and repair supplies, miscellaneous packraft components.
 For a fairly minimalist bikepacker the list got long very quickly …

-Typical 20 litre drybags* seemed good organizational size to start working from.
+Typical 20 litre drybags* seemed like a good organizational size to start working from.
 This resulted in rough bag dimensions of 4 inches deep, 10 inches wide, and about 24 inches tall when open.
-Other integration checks included 5 and 8 litre compression drybags, ziplocks full of food, PFD, full packraft kit (raft and 4-piece paddle are carried on the handlebars). * The Sea to Summit Ultralight Drybag Backpack (a favorite of mine) is also approximately this size
+Other integration checks included 5 and 8 litre compression drybags, ziplocks full of food, PFD, full packraft kit (raft and 4-piece paddle are carried on the handlebars). * The Sea to Summit Ultralight Drybag Backpack (a favorite of mine) is also approximately this size.

 The combination of usage criteria and volume flexibility results in the Mega to Mini panniers prototype.
 A maximum closed volume, 4 folds, of about 18 litres with a minimum volume of <5 litres when fully compressed.
 When empty, each pannier is flat with no protrusions.